I am an actor, playwright and voice over artist from Cornwall, England.

 I regularly record audiobooks, you can listen to excerpts of some of them on Audible.
 In 2015 the recording of The American Lover (a collection of short stories by Rose Tremain that I contributed to) was named one of the twenty best audiobooks of all time!

-Aside from acting I enjoy anything outdoorsy that gets my heart pumping, snowboarding, diving, meditation and running around after my little boys, Gilly and Arty.
+Aside from writing and acting I enjoy anything outdoorsy that gets my heart pumping, singjng snd strumming along on the uke, and running around after my little boys, Gilly, Arty & Pip.

 Photo: Nicky Vincent